mavjs/mavjs.github.io-hugo/content/post/contribute-Kali-via-Fedora-toolbox/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Contributing to Kali Linux using a toolbox on Fedora"
+title: "Contributing to Kali Linux using toolbox on Fedora"
 subtitle: ""
-summary: "A Fedora user uses a toolbox container to contribute a patch to Kali Linux package."
+summary: "A Fedora user uses toolbox container to contribute a patch to Kali Linux package."
 authors: []
 tags: []
 categories: []